Sreekar529/Sreekar529/README.md

 - Listening to **instrumental music** for focus and stress relief
 - Passionate about **teaching and simplifying complex topics**, following the belief:

-> "If you can't explain it simply, you don't understand it well enough." — Albert Einstein

 ---